Hiring Architects for Your Firm: 5 Steps

 After posting the job description on a job board, it is time to review resumes, cover letters, and portfolios.
 Accelerate the process by using an applicant tracking system (ATS) and resume screening technology to filter for the keywords from the job posting, like AutoCAD, National Council of Architectural Registration Boards (NCARB) certification, or Leadership in Energy and Environmental Design (LEED) accreditation.

-When you’re reviewing applications, look for candidates who have tackled the skills and responsibilities you need.
-Learning how to hire an architect requires an open mind about their professional background.
+Hiring architects who have tackled the skills and responsibilities you need is key, but requires an open mind with respect to their professional background.
 Someone with all the “must-have” requirements who is short a few “nice-to-haves” could be the right person for the job.
 A talented architect with a growth mindset can shift from residential to commercial projects and quickly learn new skills and software.

 The next step of the screening process is to conduct phone interviews.
 A short phone call should help you to evaluate some of the soft skills every architect should have, such as clear communication, professionalism, and active listening.
 This is a good time to discuss the salary range and company culture if you’re hiring for your firm or your ideal budget and timeline and scope of work if you’re hiring for a personal project.